mozilla-releng/releasewarrior-2.0/docs/release-promotion/desktop/howto.md

 sudo su - cltbld
 cd /builds/releaserunner3/
 source bin/activate
-# paste the export line from above, you should have found at least
+# paste the export line from get_graphids.py, you should have
-# a promote taskid.
+# found at least a promote taskid.
 #   export PROMOTE_TASK_ID=...
 ACTION_FLAVOR=push_firefox  # For devedition, use push_devedition
+# This will output the task definition and ask if you want to proceed.
 python tools/buildfarm/release/trigger_action.py \
     ${PROMOTE_TASK_ID+--action-task-id ${PROMOTE_TASK_ID}} \
     --release-runner-config /builds/releaserunner3/release-runner.yml \